solana-labs/solana/book/src/terminology.md

 #### leader schedule

 A sequence of [fullnode](#fullnode) [public keys](#public-key).
-The cluster uses the leader schedule to determine which fullnode is in the [leader](#leader) at any moment in time.
+The cluster uses the leader schedule to determine which fullnode is the [leader](#leader) at any moment in time.

 #### ledger